about comp 1850 - thursday nights at burnaby

-Dave Tanchak is an award-winning web professional with more than twenty years experience providing creative web-based communications strategies to national and international organizations.
+Dave Tanchak is an award-winning web professional with more than twenty-two years experience providing creative web-based communications strategies to national and international organizations.
 He has led the design and development of more than 100 web projects for clients such as SFU, UBC, Placer Dome, West Fraser Timber, Polytechnics Canada, Lawson Lundell Barristers and Solicitors, the Working Opportunity Fund of British Columbia and the British Columbia Institute of Technology.

 A graduate of Simon Fraser University, with a BA in Communications, Dave is the Manager, Web Services, in BCIT's IT Services department.
 Some of his freelance work from back in the day (as runwithscissors design) was featured in Redesigning Web Sites, by Stefan Mumaw.

 Feel free to follow/friend Dave on: